Is Something Neurologically Wrong With Donald Trump?

 These are phrases that can and do appear in a person’s medical record.
 In the public sphere, however, they’re easily dismissed as value judgments motivated by politics.
 The Harvard law professor Noah Feldman recently accused mental-health professionals who attempt to comment on Trump’s cognition of “leveraging their professional knowledge and status to ‘assess’ his mental health for purposes of political criticism.”

 Indeed thousands of mental-health professionals have mobilized and signed petitions attesting to Trump’s unfitness to hold office.
 Some believe Trump should carry a label of narcissistic personality disorder, antisocial personality disorder, or both.
 The largest such petition has more than 68,000 signatures—though there is no vetting of the signatories’ credentials.
-Its author, psychologist John Gartner, told me earlier this year that in his 35 years of practicing and teaching, “This is absolutely the worst case of malignant narcissism I’ve ever seen.”
+Its author, psychologist John Gartner, told me last year that in his 35 years of practicing and teaching, “This is absolutely the worst case of malignant narcissism I’ve ever seen.”

 Many other mental-health professionals are insistent that Trump not be diagnosed from afar by anyone, ever—that the goal of mental-health care is to help people who are suffering themselves from disabling and debilitating illnesses.
 A personality disorder is “only a disorder when it causes extreme distress, suffering, and impairment,” argues Allen Frances, the Duke University psychiatrist who was a leading author of the third edition of the Diagnostic and Statistical Manual, which was the first to include personality disorders.